Ziwi01/proveasio/README.md

   <summary><b>Example:</b> Terminal commandline</summary>
   ![terminal](resources/terminal_preview.png?raw=true)
 </details>

+If you want different terminal style, just run `p10k configure` and set it as you prefer.

 There are couple of useful plugins installed there (you can find them in `roles/config/files/.zshrc`), like: